grapeot/DebianInit/README.md

 ## Usage

 * Install Debian 7 server (without desktop environment)
-* RUn the following code to the terminal
+* Run the following code to the terminal

 ```
 su